-We did some digging to learn more about this fast-paced career.
 Below, you’ll find an overview of what emergency veterinarians do, the training they go through, and more.
-Perhaps you’ll discover it’s a field you might want to pursue.

 What is an emergency veterinarian?

 Critical care and emergency medicine fall under the same umbrella in the veterinary world.
 Board-certified vets in this field are called Diplomates of the American College of Veterinary Emergency and Critical Care (DACVECC).
-The unique thing about this specialty is that it combines two disciplines, which isn’t the case in human medicine.
+The unique thing about this specialty is that, as Dr. Amy Butler, DACVECC and founder and CEO of Critical Consults explains, it combines two disciplines.

-While the two areas are related, there are differences.
-Emergency medicine focuses on urgent needs for something acute.
-That could be an injury or unexpected illness.
+Emergency medicine focuses on urgent needs for acute injuries or illnesses.
 Critical care, on the other hand, involves ongoing patient care.

 “In the critical care setting, what we’re dealing with is the sickest of the sick,” Dr. Butler explains.
 She says she may see patients on dialysis or those with bad pneumonia in a critical care setting.

 Because most veterinarians who choose this specialty focus on both emergency medicine and critical care, they see a lot of variety.
-“It’s a great specialty for people who like having a lot of skills and like being exposed to different things,” says Dr. Jessica Beymer, DACVECC at SAGE Centers.
+“It’s a great specialty for people who enjoy having a lot of skills and like being exposed to different things,” says Dr. Jessica Beymer, DACVECC at Veterinary Specialty and Emergency Center of Thousand Oaks.

 "It’s a great specialty for people who like having a lot of skills and like being exposed to different things."